Suicide Risk and Prevention for Kentucky Nurses

 - Depression

-(ANA, 2023)
+(ANA, 2026)

 Suicide Protective Factors

-Although there are many risk factors for suicide, there are also factors that protect people from making an attempt or dying by suicide.
+Although there are many risk factors for suicide, there are also factors that protect people from making an attempt of or dying by suicide.
 These protective factors are both personal and environmental.

 Personal protective factors include: